poelstra/mhub/README.md

   and data).
 * `jsondata`: Outputs just the data field of a message.
 Every message is guaranteed to be printed on its own line.
-Useful when listening to just a single topic, but complex data is used.
+Useful when listening to just a single topic with complex data.

 ### Publishing single messages